isabelleyiu/housing_alert/README.md

 }
 ```

 10. In your root directory, create a .env file to hold all of your API keys that you get beforehand.
-For example:
+You will at least need the following info to get the project running.

 ```
-GOOGLE_API_KEY=12345678
+SESSION_SECRET=1234567890
+TWILIO_PHONE=1234567890
+TWILIO_ACCOUNT_SID=1234567890
+TWILIO_AUTH_TOKEN=1234567890
 ```

 11. At this point, you should have everything you need to run this project.
 Start up the servers by running command in your root directory.